Updated: Aug 18

 Replicas Inspired by the find we commissioned Dan Towse of Bespoke Pewter to replicate the Burnswark Type III bullet from the interim report on the Burnswark Project published in 2019.
 From this the average weight and overall dimensions were deduced.
 Two versions were made, one in lead and a second in lead-free pewter.
 Each resulting bullet was approximately 23 to 24 mm long but differed in weight.
 The lead shot are ca. 26 g (0.9 oz) each, while the lead-free pewter are ca. 17 g (0.6 oz).

 Unfortunately we are not experienced slingers and will need time to develop the skills needed to repeatedly hurl projectiles in a consistently safe manner and direction.
-So, as yet we have not been able to experiment with the replicas so do not know whether the "buzzing" effect can be reproduced.
+So, as yet we have not been able to experiment with the replicas and thus do not know whether the 'buzzing' or 'whistling' effect can be reproduced.
 In time, and with much practice, we will update this post with what we find out.

 1. Reid, J.H., (2016), "Bullets, ballistas and Burnswark", Current Archaeology 316.

 2. The first was conducted in 1898 on behalf of the Society of Antiquaries of Scotland and involved surveying the earthworks and 'turning over' the site.
 The second major exploration came in the 1960s, and was directed by the much-respected archaeologist George Jobey.
 In the 1978 publication of his work, Jobey came down firmly on the side of a practice work.

 3. Metcalfe, T. (2016), 'Whistling Sling Bullets Were Roman Troops' Secret 'Terror Weapon'.
 Live Science, retrieved December 12th, 2020.